Japan–Russia border

 The Japan–Russia border is the de facto maritime boundary that separates the territorial waters of the two countries.
-According to the Russia border agency, the border's length is 194.3 km.
+According to the Russian border agency, the border's length is 194.3 km.

 The two countries do not share a terrestrial border, although they did during the period 1905–1945 when the island of Sakhalin was split between Japan and the Russian Empire (and later the USSR).

 History

 The border between Russia and Japan has changed several times over the last 200 years.
 The Treaty of Shimoda (1855) divided the Kuril Islands, creating a maritime boundary between the Japanese Etorofu (Iturup) in the south and the Russian Urup in the north.
 The treaty did not determine the status of Sakhalin.

 The Treaty of Saint Petersburg (1875) assigned Sakhalin Island to Russia and all of the Kurile Islands to Japan.
 Thus during the following 30 years the maritime border between the two empires ran along the La Pérouse Strait (between Hokkaido and Sakhalin) and the Kuril Strait (between Russian Kamchatka and Shumshu Island in the Kurils).